Inflectra/spira-documentation/docs/Spira_User_Manual/Test Case Management.md

 test set.
-Each test run is listed together with the date of execution, the name of the test case, the name of the tester, the release/version of the system that the test was executed against, the overall execution status for the test case in that run and a link to the actual test run details (see [Test Run Details](#test-run-details)).
+Each test run is listed together with the date of execution, the name of the test case, the name of the tester, the release/version of the system that the test was executed against, the overall execution status for the test case in that run and a link to the [actual test run details](#test-run-details).
 In addition, you can choose to display any of the custom properties associated with the test run.

 ![](img/Test_Case_Management_227.png)